 Usually, as a professional content marketer, you’re not supposed to decide the length of a post by guess work.

-2. Understand the purpose of the blog post clearly.
+Understand the purpose of the blog post clearly

 Like i mentioned earlier, the purpose of every blog post is to get readers to your blog, create engagement and possibly convert your readers to buyers.

-To be able to do this successfully, you’ll need to have certain things in place like backlinks, a decent number of visitors, high quality content etc.
+To be able achieve the purpose of your post successfully, you’ll need to have certain things in place like backlinks, a decent number of visitors, high quality content etc.

-Now, you can’t do all these things at the same time that’s why you need to have specific goals attached to a particular posts.
+Now, you can’t do all these things at the same time that’s why you need to have a strategic approach towards creating specific goals for your content.

-If your goal is to create backlinks then you’ll definitely want to target a longer and more detailed posts.
+If your goal is to create backlinks then you’ll definitely have to target a longer and more detailed posts.

-If it’s all about keeping your readers coming back to your blog on a daily basis, then you can write shorter articles as those ones won’t take more of your time.
+If it’s all about keeping your readers engaged or coming back to your blog on a daily basis, then you may want to write shorter articles as those ones won’t take more of your time.

-3. Understand the competition behind the keyword you’re targeting and the length of the top ranking content for the keyword
+You want to understand the competition behind the keyword you’re targeting and the length of the top ranking content for the keyword.

 Knowing the length of the top ranking blog posts in your niche or keyword will help in getting the blog posts you’re planning to write, a better ranking.

-Where the top ranking post for the keyword you’re targeting is 1000 words for instance, you can focus on writing a 2000 words well researched and more valuable content then promote it.
+Where the top ranking post for a keyword you’re targeting is 1000 words for instance, to get a better ranking for your content, you can work on writing a 1500-2000 words of a well researched and more valuable content then promote it.

-Doing this will get your post to rank faster on the front page.
+Doing this will get your post to rank faster on the front page of the search engine.
 Compared to where you write a post with the same length or even shorter number of words.

 Depending on your niche, your audience might prefer a longer and well detailed content or shorter articles.